AwalaApp/specs/rs016-poweb.md

 If the handshake is completed successfully, the server MUST send any queued parcels to the client, and the client MUST send an acknowledgement message back to the server for each parcel that is successfully stored or forwarded.
 Upon reception of each acknowledgement, the server MUST delete the parcel immediately or schedule its deletion.

-Finally, the server MUST close the connection with the status code `1000` if the client set the HTTP request header `X-Relaynet-Streaming-Mode` to `close-upon-completion` and all parcels were send and acknowledged.
+Finally, the server MUST close the connection with the status code `1000` if the client set the HTTP request header `X-Awala-Streaming-Mode` to `close-upon-completion` and all parcels were send and acknowledged.
 Otherwise, both peers SHOULD try to keep the connection open indefinitely, and the server MUST send any new parcels as soon as they are received.

 ## Undocumented HTTP status codes